 To demonstrate the influence of the Kqv reactive current injection arm under normal voltage conditions (voltage\dip is 0, meaning no Kqv path in REEC\A model), a four-cycle, three-phase-to-ground fault with a fault impedance (to make the transient voltage in range between vdip and vup) is applied at the point of interconnection to the transmission grid.
 The deadband parameters in the original REEC\B model are modified from Table 2 to those in Table 3 to amplify the Kqv path influence.
 The inverter response is shown in Figures 7, 8, 9, and 10.
 There is only a small difference in the reactive power outputs, which are caused by the different reactive current commands within normal voltage range.

-Original REEC_B Converted REEC_A

-vdip 0.5 0.5

-vup 1.1 1.1

-trv 0.01 0.01

-dbd1 -0.05 -0.05

-dbd2 0.05 0.05
+Original REEC\B Converted REEC\A vdip 0.5 0.5 1.1 1.1 vup 0.01 trv 0.01 dbd1 -0.05 -0.05dbd2 0.05 0.05